FAQs

-Decide what you want from your project
+Decide what you want to achieve

 Before doing anything else, prepare a ‘client brief’ that outlines what you want to achieve, your aspirations for how you wish to use the space, your preferred style and choice of materials, and your expectations in terms of sustainability and method of construction.
 You do not have to have this brief in place from day one; you can develop it over time, with the help of your appointed project team.